SumoLogic/sumologic-documentation/docs/metrics/metric-queries-alerts/operators.md

 You can use the `where` operator to filter data points by value.

-where is somewhat analogous to the [filter](https://help.sumologic.com/Metrics/Metric-Queries-and-Alerts/07Metrics_Operators/filter). metrics operator.
+`where` is somewhat analogous to the [filter](https://help.sumologic.com/Metrics/Metric-Queries-and-Alerts/07Metrics_Operators/filter) metrics operator.
 However, `filter` only supports filtering entire time series; in contrast, `where` allows you to filter by data point value.

 The `where` operator is currently supported in the Metric Explorer's [advanced mode](https://help.sumologic.com/Metrics/Metric-Queries-and-Alerts/02Metrics_Explorer#About_Advanced_Mode_UI), not in basic mode.